BaddieCoder/Flix/README.md

 The following **additional** features are implemented:

-Additional interface elements were added to enhance the app including chaning the tool bar, applying a new font , and using a border around overview information.
+Additional interface elements were added to enhance the app including changing the tool bar, applying a new font , and using a border around overview information.

 ## Video Walkthrough